Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Methods

 \subsection{Comparison between simulation and experiment}

 Simulation variables are matched to experimental conditions as possible, and generally we find good qualitative agreement.
 However, quantitative comparison remains challenging due to computational expense and availability of appropriate models.
 First, we use a flexible chain with a FENE-WCA force law, as compared to the wormlike force-extension behavior of DNA.
 Polymer stiffness influences the extensional rheology of polymer solutions. \cite{dinic2020flexibility} The FENE-WCA force law was used for convenient implementation of topological constraints on the length scale of an individual Kuhn segment.
 Generally, WLC models used in simulation are coarse-grained, \cite{marko1995stretching} which is not sufficient for capturing hooking behavior.
 WLC models on the level of an individual Kuhn segment have been developed, \cite{underhill2006alternative, saadat2016new} but they are challenging to implement with steep LJ excluded volume potentials to prevent spring crossings.
 Alternative algorithms for enforcing topological constraints such as spring-spring repulsions \cite{kumar2001brownian} or slip-links \cite{likhtman2005single, uneyama2012multi, ramirez2015multichain} may be useful, but we have not explored them here.
+Ultimately, the goal of the simulations is to determine the effect of topological constraints and intermolecular HI on ring-linear blend dynamics, both of which are achieved by our model.
+We show that these are the origin of ring extension fluctuations observed in experiment, although the simulations cannot quantitatively reproduce experimental measurements.